 Even if you decarb your cannabis without a decarboxylation machine, you are not likely to get the same results every time.
 The decarboxylation process is pretty sensitive ? certain environmental elements can throw it off and make your batches inconsistent.
 With a decarboxylation machine, you get the exact same result every single time.

-If you just like to smoke cannabis every once in a while and don’t care about the medical benefits, a decarboxylation machine probably isn’t for you.
+If you just like to smoke cannabis every once in a while and don’t care about the possibilities of the plant, a decarboxylation machine probably isn’t for you.
 Especially considering the fact they cost upwards of $200.
-But, if you make your own edible or topical cannabis products (or just really care about getting the medical benefits of cannabis), it is definitely a wise investment.
+But, if you make your own edible or topical cannabis products, it is definitely a product you’d be interested in.

 Making & Eating Decarb Cannabis